ReactiveX/RxSwift/README.md

 ## Requirements

-* Xcode 10.2
+* Xcode 11.x
-* Swift 5.0
+* Swift 5.x

-For Xcode 10.1 and below, [use RxSwift 4.5](https://github.com/ReactiveX/RxSwift/releases/tag/4.5.0).
+For Xcode 10.3.1 and below, [use RxSwift 5.0.1](https://github.com/ReactiveX/RxSwift/releases/tag/5.0.1).

 ## Installation

-Rx doesn't contain any external dependencies.
+RxSwift doesn't contain any external dependencies.

-These are currently the supported options:
+These are currently the supported intllation options:

 ### Manual